 Close Focus: 6.5 ft / 2 m

 This is very good, especially for such a cheap binocular.
-A low Close Focus ensures that you can get very close to your subject, such as birds or butterflies.
+A low Close Focus ensures that you can get very close to your subjects, such as birds or butterflies.

 Field of View: 388ft / 129m

-Field of View is VERY important for watching nature.
+Field of View is crucial for watching nature.
 As you can imagine, animals normally don’t stay still very long or can be hard to locate.
 A wide field of view gives more viewable area when looking through the lens.

 Once again, the field of view on the Celestron Nature DX is better than many higher priced binoculars.